AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/EdgeRoutine scenarios and sample code.md

 ## Events

 You can use the addEventListener method to register an event handler.
 Fetch events are supported.
-Fetch events are triggered by HTTP requests sent to Alibaba Cloud CDN.
-Each request sent from a client to a CDN-accelerated domain name is redirected to the nearest CDN node.
-Fetch events are automatically associated with serverless services deployed on the CDN node.
+Fetch events are triggered by HTTP requests that are sent to Alibaba Cloud CDN.
+Each request that a client sends to an accelerated domain name is redirected to the responsive CDN node that is closest to the client.
+Fetch events are automatically associated with serverless services that are deployed on the CDN node.
 Requests are coupled with the lifecycle of Alibaba Cloud CDN and then blocked or redirected based on the lifecycle stage to which Alibaba Cloud CDN belongs.
-This allows you to program your CDN service or use the CDN service as a serverless origin server.
+This allows you to program your Alibaba Cloud CDN service or use the Alibaba Cloud CDN service as a serverless origin server.

-In the event handler, use the event.respondWith method to register a function that executes operations asynchronously.
-This function returns the Promise object, which is a core feature of ECMAScript 6 \(ES6\) in the implementation of asynchronous programming.
-In later versions, the Promise object will be parsed into the actual response header and returned to Alibaba Cloud CDN or even clients.
+In the event handler, use the event.respondWith method to register a function that asynchronously executes operations.
+This function returns the Promise object.
+This object is a core feature of ECMAScript 6 \(ES6\) in the implementation of asynchronous programming.
+In later versions, the Promise object will be parsed into the actual response header and returned to Alibaba Cloud CDN or clients.
 Most programs call the addEventListener method in this way.

 Sample code: